 Aggregates come in all shapes and sizes to fulfill a wide range of duties.
 From concrete production to rip rap, you’ve got to choose the right aggregate for the job.
 Failure to do so can result in unsuccessful projects.
 That’s why we’ve put together a quick run-down of aggregate types, their categories, and some of the aggregate equipment used in their production.

-If you have any questions about how to produce quality aggregate, make sure to contact the experts at Sepro Aggregates.
+If you have any questions about how to produce quality aggregate, make sure to contact the experts at Sepro Crushing and Screening.

 Coarse and Fine Aggregate